SteffenKn/WS2801-PI-web-server/README.md

 ## Usage

-There are basically two ways of how to use WS2801-webserver:
+There are basically two ways to use WS2801-webserver:

 ### Using this repository

 1. Clone this repository
-2. Edit the config file as described here
+2. Edit the config file as described [here](#Configuration)
 3. Run the build script: `npm run build`
-4. Run the start scripot: `npm start`
+4. Run the start script: `npm start`

 ### Using the npm module

 1. Create a new npm project folder
-2. Install this module `npm i ws2801-webser`
+2. Install this module: `npm i ws2801-webserver`

 ```typescript
 import {Config as WebserverConfig, Ws2801Webserver} from 'ws2801-webserver';